Skip to content

 How much data do I need for a month in Argentina?+

 A month exploring Argentina uses 5 to 10 GB depending on city versus Patagonia balance.
-Buenos Aires daily use runs 400 MB.
-Patagonian road days are lower data use but catch up when you arrive in towns.
+Buenos Aires daily use runs 400 MB, and patagonian road days are lower data use but catch up when you arrive in towns.
 Remote estancia stays may have no Wi-Fi, making your eSIM the primary connection.
 The 10 GB plan at $26.99 covers most month-long itineraries.

 Does my phone support eSIM in Argentina?+